 From time to time, one member would go solo, to deal with a specific problem or because he thought the rest of the team wouldn’t agree to follow.
 However, when the solo player ends up in more trouble, the team closed rank and pulled him out.

-Original Roster: Night Thrasher (Dwayne Taylor), Nova (Richard Rider), Marvel Boy (Vance Astrovik), Firestar (Angelica Jones), Namorita (Nita Prentiss) and Speedball (Robbie Baldwin).
+Night Thrasher (Dwayne Taylor), Nova (Richard Rider), Marvel Boy (Vance Astrovik), Firestar (Angelica Jones), Namorita (Namorita Prentiss) and Speedball (Robbie Baldwin).

 - Andrew Chord: coach, tactical advisor, intelligence gatherer and assistant among The Taylor Foundation’s board.